OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!div class="checklist"]
 > * Create an Outlook add-in project
 > * Define one button that invokes a function and a second button that opens a task pane
-> * Implement a first-run experience to collect information from the user
+> * Implement a first-run experience that:
+>     - collects information from the user
-> * Write code that fetches data from an external service
+>     - fetches data from GitHub
+>     - saves data for later use
 > * Write code that inserts content into the body of an email message

 ## Prerequisites